sekhansen/text-mining-tutorial/README.md

 The only other requirement is that a C++ compiler is needed to build the Cython code.
 For Mac OS X you can download Xcode, while for Windows you can download the Visual Studio C++ compiler.

 To improve performance, I have used GNU Scientific Library's random number generator instead of numpy's in a separate branch located at <https://github.com/alan-turing-institute/topic-modelling-tools/tree/with_gsl>.
-To use this version instead of the baseline version, install topicmodels with `pip install topic-modelling-tools_gsl`.
+To use this version instead of the baseline version, install topicmodels with `pip install topic-modelling-tools_fast`.
 Using this version requires GSL to be installed.
 See the README for the package for further information.

 ### FOLLOWING THE TUTORIAL